routingsystems/appsflyer-cordova-plugin/README.md

 - Cordova AppsFlyer plugin version **4.4.0** and higher are meant to be used with **cordova-android@7.0.0** and up <br>
 For lower versions of cordova-android please use plugin version 4.3.3 available @ https://github.com/AppsFlyerSDK/cordova-plugin-appsflyer-sdk/tree/4.3.3 <br>
 - From version **6.1.10** the plugin uses cocoapods(NOT StaticLib) in order to support iOS app-kids Strict mode. <br>
 You can read more [here](https://support.appsflyer.com/hc/en-us/articles/207032066#integration-strict-mode-sdk)
+- From version **6.10.2** the plugin requires using the implementation 'org.jetbrains.kotlin:kotlin-stdlib:1.6.20' in Android.
+- From version **6.14.3** the plugin requires Target version 12 and higher in iOS.
+- From version **6.15.11** the plugin requires adding the value '/usr/lib/swift' to Build Settings 'RunPath Search Paths' key in iOS.
 ----------